neozenith/data-vis-101/README.md

 shown from a research study that flashed up images to candidates.
 These were the encodings that were the most effective for the human eye to notice.

-I don't have a citation other than this blog post which also summarises visual encodings.
+I don't have a citation other than [this blog post by targetprocess](https://www.targetprocess.com/articles/visual-encoding/) which also summarises visual encodings.

 <a href="https://www.targetprocess.com/articles/visual-encoding/">